WJCW

 WJCW (910 AM) is a commercial radio station licensed to Johnson City, Tennessee, and serving the Tri-Cities radio market (Johnson City-Bristol-Kingsport).
-It is owned by Cumulus Media and airs a news/talk format.
+It is owned by Cumulus Media and airs a talk format with national commentators.

 WJCW's transmitter, offices and studios are on Free Hill Road in Gray, Tennessee.
 The complex also houses the studios for Cumulus' other Tri-Cities radio stations.
 WJCW broadcasts with a 5,000-watt non-directional signal in the daytime.
 At night, to protect other stations on AM 910, the station reduces power to 1,000 watts and uses a directional antenna.
 The station is East Tennessee's AM primary entry point station for the Emergency Alert System, with WJXB-FM in Knoxville performing the PEP function on FM in east Tennessee.